The Carrots NightWalk 2014:

 Anyone can be a Carrots NightWalker: for those wanting a real challenge, there's a 15 mile walk which takes in each city's iconic landmarks; and if that sounds too challenging, there's an equally scenic 6 mile route which has proved popular with families.

 The Carrots NightWalks are a wonderful opportunity for our members and friends to raise funds for glaucoma research and through this partnership with Fight for Sight we are able to double the effectiveness of the funds raised.
-I hope that as many as possible will walk on the 20th September and that, if you can't walk, you will support the efforts and sore feet of our walkers by sponsoring their efforts.
+I hope that as many as possible will walk in September and that, if you can't walk, you will support the efforts and sore feet of our walkers by sponsoring their efforts.

 Chris Holmes, Britain's most successful individual Paralympian swimmer supports Carrots NightWalks: "To have so many people walking to raise funds for research to prevent sight loss and increase the awareness of the importance of eye health is just fantastic".

 Sight is the sense that people value the most, yet it's often taken for granted.
-Walkers will take oin some of Britain's most spectacular night-time sights, reminding themselves and other just how much the ability to see is valued.
+Walkers will take in some of Britain's most spectacular night-time sights, reminding themselves and other just how much the ability to see is valued.

 Registration is free as a walker supporting the IGA, however we ask you to do your best to raise a minimum of £150.